-Mr. Pennington is the Managing Shareholder and a founding member of the Birmingham Office of Ogletree Deakins.
+Mr. Pennington is a founding member of the Birmingham office of Ogletree Deakins.
 For more than two decades, he has represented employers in a wide range of labor and employment law matters, including administrative agency charges, federal and state court litigation, union campaigns and collective bargaining.

 Mr. Pennington strives to help employers achieve peaceful, productive workplaces.
 He helps employers avoid workplace disputes by providing management training and developing defensive documentation such as effective employee handbooks, dispute avoidance and resolution policies, and drug and alcohol testing policies and procedures.
 He is well known for helping employers navigate through the difficult intersections of disabilities and leave laws.